numenta/NAB/README.md

 ### Under Construction

 #### This repo is under active revision.
-The code runs but is not yet complete, so please don't judge. :)
+The code does not work yet.
+Browse, please don't judge. :)

 The Numenta Anomaly Benchmark
 -----------------------------